flutter/website/src/docs/resources/faq.md

 Check out an [example of using isolates with Flutter][].

-### Can I run Dart code in the background of an Flutter app?
+### Can I run Dart code in the background of a Flutter app?

 Yes, you can run Dart code in a background process on both iOS and Android  For more information, see the free Medium article